 Campfire Audio Andromeda - (Review)

-The Vega are also far smaller than the Andromeda, a consequence of using a small dynamic driver vs a multiple BA setup.
+The Vega is also far smaller than the Andromeda, a consequence of using a small dynamic driver vs a multiple BA setup.
 Therefore those with small ears will find the Vega to be the most comfortable of the 2 earphones.

 Ultimate Ears UERM & Etymotic ER4SR